yezero/sandstorm/docs/developing/debugging.md

 all its files, be absurdly large, or include sensitive files.
 If the app does not include all its files in the package, then when end-users run the SPK, the app will be broken.
 If the app is too large, users will wait a long time to download the package.
-If you include sensitive files, you might share your Sandstorm package's private keys, or other encryption keys like SSH or GPG keys, resulting in anyone being able to take control of resources that belong to you.
+If you include sensitive files, you might share your Thurly package's private keys, or other encryption keys like SSH or GPG keys, resulting in anyone being able to take control of resources that belong to you.
 Therefore, we ask you to please definitely **remove the new sourcePath when you are done debugging**.